rxweb/rxweb/docs/reactive-form-validators/validation-validators/even.md

 ---
 title: even
-description: Even validation validator will check whether the value entered is a Even or not, if user tries to enter value which is not a Even the property will be invalid
+description: Even validation validator will check whether the value entered by user is an even number or not.
 author: rxcontributorone

 ---